Canadian Jokes; Funny Canadians and Their Sense

-Following are some of the most common Canadian jokes and
+Following are some of the most common Canadian jokes and humour about this country and its citizens:

 I